Love Story in

 smile that lights up the screen and projects a sweet

-spirit.The way
+spirit.The

-genuinely like her.
+well as genuinely like her.

-As the (supposedly)
+As the (supposedly) Americanized Alex Hong

-Americanized Alex Hong (he never really speaks
+(he never really speaks convincing English for someone

-Lee Jung Jin makes for an interesting counterpoint to
+brought up in the States) Lee Jung Jin makes for an

-Kim Rae Won.He
+interesting counterpoint to Kim Rae Won.He looks like a

-looks like a handsome, stoic linebacker, and he betrays
+handsome, stoic linebacker, and he betrays little

-to his character.But
+character.But

 there is something steadfast and ultimately decent about